daniellecrobinson/Data-Rescue-PDX/README.md

 - JSON (JavaScript Object Notation) is: Language-independent way to organize information so that humans and machines can read it!
 - "Agencies are required to publish a list of their data assets that are public, or could be made public.
 This list is made available as a data.json file hosted at the primary domain of the agency."
 - So, working with the JSON files, we can see what public datasets exist.
-- If a dataset exists without a JSON

 Take some time with this guide to [JSON Lines](https://github.com/jsonlines/guide) to familiarize yourself with Data.gov's metadata format (data.json).
 This guide will help you: